Quick Facts | Answer |

 Maximum Security Deposit Allowed in Arizona

-Arizona law limits the maximum security deposit to one and one-half months’ rent.
-However, landlords can collect up to two months’ rent as a security deposit for mobile homes.
+Arizona law limits the maximum security deposit to one and one-half months’ rent, although a tenant is not prohibited from freely agreeing with the landlord to prepay rent in more than this amount.
+Landlords can collect up to two months’ rent as a security deposit for mobile homes.

 Can Landlords Charge an Additional Pet Deposit in Arizona?